Drill instructor: United States

 Drill instructors in the United States armed forces have different titles in each branch of service.
 In the United States Air Force, they are known as "Military Training Instructors", or MTIs.
 The United States Navy uses Marine Corps drill instructors at their Officer Candidate School, but only chief petty officers and petty officers (1st or 2nd Class) are called "recruit division commanders", or RDCs at their recruit training.
 Within the United States Army, drill instructors are given the title of "Drill Sergeant".
 The United States Coast Guard gives the title of "Company Commander" to their drill instructors.
-The United States Marine Corps is the only branch of the U.S. armed forces where drill instructors are titled as "Drill Instructors", although the Marines were the first to call them drill sergeants but in 1971 changed to instructors.
+The United States Marine Corps is the only branch of the U.S. armed forces where drill instructors are titled as "Drill Instructors"; the Marines were the first to call them drill sergeants, but in 1971 changed to "instructors".
 Drill instructors are referred to as "sir" or "ma'am" by recruits within the USAF, USMC, and USCG (for the first few weeks of basic training, until recruits are instructed to refer to their company commanders by their proper rank).
 Within the USN, recruits must refer to their RDCs by their proper ranks.
 Recruits in the United States Army must refer to their drill sergeants as "drill sergeant".

 The instruction and indoctrination given by the drill instructors of the various U.S. military branches includes instruction in customs and practices of military life, physical fitness, instruction in the proper execution of military drill, instilling discipline and willingness to immediately obey all lawful orders given by superiors, and oftentimes, basic armed and unarmed combat training.

 Drill instructors are held responsible for the welfare, behavior, and military education of the recruits assigned to them on a 24-hour basis throughout the period of initial training, of which the most well known is Basic Training or boot camp.
 Their responsibilities include areas such as military discipline, physical fitness, and weapons training.
 The title of drill instructor is a billet independent of rank, to be held by non-commissioned officers who successfully complete the intense training program to earn that title.

 The rank held by drill instructors varies by branch: